Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

 * Test: Ensure checkout button leads to checkout page and form.
     * Result: I confirmed that when clicking the 'checkout' button users are directed to the checkout form.

+* Test: Check whether product currently in cart is removed from cart if product is deleted.
+    * Result: A product is automatically removed from a user's cart if product is deleted by an admin.

 #### Cart App Validation